graphaware/neo4j-framework/runtime/README.md

               .newImpermanentDatabaseBuilder()
               .loadPropertiesFromFile("neo4j-friendship.properties")
               .newGraphDatabase();

+ProductionRuntime.getRuntime(database).waitUntilStarted();  //this line is needed when configuring with properties file
 ```

 **NOTE:** Modules are presented with the about-to-be-committed transaction data or asked to do work on scheduled basis